jonnor/machinehearing/geekleml2021/notes.md

 - Background noises
 - Other events that could be easily confused

+Event length around 200 ms

+IMAGE: spectrograms in Audacity

+VIDEO? many events from different clips.
+1 second each

 ### Labeling data

 Manually using Audacity

-How to Label Audio for Deep Learning in 4 Simple Steps https://towardsdatascience.com/how-to-label-audio-for-deep-learning-in-4-simple-steps-6a2c33b343e6 Shows how to use Audacity to label.
+"How to Label Audio for Deep Learning in 4 Simple Steps" Miguel Pinto
+TowardsDataScience.com
+https://towardsdatascience.com/how-to-label-audio-for-deep-learning-in-4-simple-steps-6a2c33b343e6
+Shows how to use Audacity to label.
 Including switching to spectrograms,